Gas (IC) vs. Electric (EP) RC Flying

 It's a well-argued question, and as ever there are pros and cons to each.
 Hopefully this article might help you decide which type of powered rc airplane to choose, if you're stuck in the "can't decide" category.

 By the way, we're loosely using the term 'gas' to cover the primary IC (internal combustion) types i.e. glow plug and petrol.
 Electric power is commonly abbreviated to 'EP'.

-Flying rc airplanes (and helicopters) has exploded in popularity since the early two-thousands, and it's probably fair to say the hobby has been one of the fastest growing hobbies in recent years.
+Flying rc airplanes (and helicopters) has exploded in popularity since the early 2000s, and it's probably fair to say the hobby has been one of the fastest growing hobbies in recent years.

 Even more recently, electric rc drones have really pushed the hobby in to the limelight, in both good and bad ways.

 Above: a tough call: the electric Hobbico NexStar Select EP (left) and

 its glow powered cousin (right) roughly matched in performance and price.